 |

-Residents living near a notorious hazardous waste landfill site in Newport were
+Residents living near a notorious hazardous waste landfill site in Newport were astonished when

+permission to build a new primary school on the severely contaminated site.
 Now, as building work on the school proceeds, campaign groups are seeking clarity over who will be responsible for monitoring the health of those who attend the school, what records will be maintained, and how these records will be used.

 | ||||